Murder of Sam Catron: Convictions

 Danny Shelley was convicted of firing the shot that killed Catron.
 A convicted drug dealer Kenneth White and Catron's political opponent Jeff Morris, a former deputy, were also convicted.
 It is believed that White wanted Morris to become sheriff and that was the motive for the shooting.

 Kenneth White was a prisoner of Kentucky State Reformatory until his death in November 2018.
 Shelley is serving a life sentence at Little Sandy Correctional Complex in Sandy Hook.
 He will be eligible for parole in 2027, after serving 25 years of his sentence.

 Assassination

 Catron was leaving a political rally at a fish fry when Shelley fired the shot that killed him.
 Shelley was 30 years old at the time.
 Shelley attempted to escape on a motorcycle.
-He was arrested after crashing the motorcycle, and pointed the finger at Morris and White.
+He was arrested after crashing the motorcycle, and implicated Morris and White.
 Morris was a former deputy who was running against Catron.
 White supported him, seeing an opportunity to replace Catron with a corrupt Sheriff.
 Shelley, who fired the fatal shot, was an addict who was obtaining drugs from White.
 He later claimed to be intoxicated and impaired at the time of the shooting.